St Mary's is an Open Church - Open to God, Open to You

 Prayer requests may be e-mailed.
 Members of our congregation pray for the life of our community each day

-Ed Garvey, Ian Rankin, David Muskett, Charlotte Howarth, Michael Fleming, Adam Price, Harry Stevens, Julia Ward, Alan Creasey, Ivy Sherman, Olive Pitman, John and Beryl Steele, Alec Edge, Pam Cordery, Tyler Lynch, Howard Hopkins, Richard Walduck, Daniel and William Bond, Stella Winter and William & Victoria Tallon.
+Ed Garvey, David Muskett, Charlotte Howarth, Julia Ward, Michael Fleming, Alan Creasey, Ivy Sherman, John and Beryl Steele, Pam Cordery, Tyler Lynch and Howard Hopkins;

-Jean Menniss, John Cousins, Ken Rankin, Darren, John Foster, and Vittoria Rickard, Bryan, Nicole Veness and Jean Barlow
+Jean Menniss, John Cousins, Ken Rankin, Darren, John Foster, Vittoria Rickard, Bryan, Beryl Kidman, Nicole Veness and Jean Barlow;

 The Church of England website has prayers and resources to help those who struggling to find words at this difficult and stressful time, and to enable Christians to worship with one another if they are not able to attend a service.

 Words to use with the names of those who die from Coronavirus without their loved ones: